kevinacahalan/c_wsf_vscode/README.md

 - Do not put this workspace folder inside a workspace folder, in other words do not have this workspace folder be a subfolder.
 This workspace folder must be the highest folder open in VScode for it to work.
 - A program folder should be a subfolder of this workspace folder, do not nest program folders as this might cause activity that might confuse you.
 - Do everything specified in the prerequisite setup setups...
-- If stuff is not working before complaining or giving up double check and make sure you have the Coderunner extention not installed.
+- If stuff is not working before complaining or giving up double check and make sure you have the CodeRunner extension not installed.
 - On Linux and probably Mac you can not run programs on a normal USB stick without doing some odd stuff.
 In other words if you have this workspace folder on a USB stick take it off before using it with Linux or Mac.

 ## Known Issues
-- On Mac sometimes the compiler puts the excutable in an odd spot thus causing the debugger problems.
+- On Mac sometimes the compiler puts the executable in an odd spot thus causing the debugger problems.
 - On mac the error and warning highlighting can sometimes be of, mac uses clang to compile.
 As a temp fix in the tasks.json file change line 141 to be "$clang" from "$gcc", line 141 specifies the problem matcher.
 - TDM-gcc gcc does not work and will give the error `gcc: error: *.c: Invalid argument `, mingw-w64-builds gcc